-99. Most companies do not conduct rigorous internal tracking of governance practices.
-They use evaluations and self-reporting metrics instead of indicators, mainly in order to permit continuous improvement rather than for the purpose of evaluation per se.
-In evaluating board and individual performance, companies do collect information to understand and improve upon their governance structures and policies.
+Most companies do not conduct rigorous internal tracking of governance practices.
+They use evaluations and self-reporting metrics instead of indicators, mainly in order to learn and permit continuous improvement rather than for the purpose of evaluation per se.
+In evaluating board performance and individual performance, companies do collect relevant information for understanding and improving upon their governance structures and policies.
 From talking to board members we found that these evaluations, done annually or biennially, can provide strong baselines for evaluating improvements over time.
-At each evaluation, the board goes back to the previous evaluation and is able to see whether there have been improvements.
+At each evaluation, the board automatically goes back to the previous evaluation and is able to see whether there have been improvements.